julianeugarten/julianeugarten/publications.md

 - Royal Dutch Academy of Sciences Education Award (2014) for the project *The Jane Austen Novel*.

 ### Academic Service and Professional Memberships

+- editor of  [Culture Weekly](https://culture-weekly.com/), the blog of the department of Arts and Culture Studies at Radboud University.

 - member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/).